-Definition 6.2 An encoding is independence-preserving if for any processes P, Q, if P and Q are independent then $[\![P]\!]$ and $[\![Q]\!]$ are also independent.
+Definition 6.2 An encoding is independence-preserving if for any processes P, Q, if P and Q are independent then [P] and [Q] are also independent.

 Palamidessi says that such an encoding "does not increase the level of connectivity of the network".
 Not all encodings preserve independence.
-For instance, Zimmer's [20] encoding of the synchronous $\pi$ -calculus without choice into pure Safe Ambients [9] introduces a new global ambient whose name is shared by all processes.
+For instance, Zimmer's [21] encoding of the synchronous π -calculus without choice into pure

+Safe Ambients [9] introduces a new global ambient whose name is shared by all processes.

-Lemma 6.3 Suppose $[-]: L \to L'$ is a uniform, observation-respecting and independence-preserving encoding.
-Suppose that Net is a symmetric ring of size $k \ge 1$ with no globally-bound names which is an electoral system.
-Then [Net] is also a symmetric ring of size k with no globally-bound names which is an electoral system.
+Lemma 6.3 Suppose [-]: $L \to L'$ is a uniform, observation-respecting and independence-preserving encoding.
+Suppose that Net is a symmetric ring of size $k \geq 1$ with no globally-bound names which is an electoral system.
+Then $[\![Net]\!]$ is also a symmetric ring of size k with no globally-bound names which is an electoral system.